-Mayumi seeks out potential customers for MPW and educates them about the unique methods and results on offer.
+Mayumi seeks out potential customers for MPW and educates them about the unique methods and the results they can expect from our services.
 She focuses on business owners who are concerned about the environment and introduces them to MPW’s eco-friendly techniques and equipment.
 Formerly an business development rep. with Sherwin-Williams, a Fortune 500 company, Mayumi joined MPW because she believes in its community-focused, green mission.
 She enjoys meeting new customers and sharing with them the mechanics and benefits of our proprietary water recapture system.
 Mayumi believes that small, conscientious businesses can make a big impact in the community and is proud to be part of MPW.

-Gary started work with MPW more than five years ago – he left an 18-year position to join the team because he believes in the company’s eco-friendly mission.
+Gary joined us at MPW in 2008.
+He left an 18-year position to join the team because he believes in the company’s eco-friendly mission.
 “I call it next generation washing,” he said of the recapture and recycle systems.
 “I think what we do is pretty cool.”
 Gary ensures that operations run smoothly and that each job strictly complies with best practices.
 He deals with customer service, schedules jobs, and oversees operations both at the office and at job sites.
 A Seattle native, Gary has been involved with the truck washing industry since he helped his father in high school.

-Darin maintains the MPW equipment and the shop where it it stored.
-He coordinates repairs on various items to that no job is ever short necessary tools.
+Darren maintains the MPW equipment and the shop where it is stored.
+He coordinates repairs on various items so that no job is ever short the necessary tools.
 To that end, he also keeps track of parts and orders them in a timely fashion.
-Darin said his favorite part of the job was troubleshooting repairs – he likes to keep his mind working at a high level.
-Educated at Highline Community College and South Seattle Community College, Darin has worked for MPW for the past four years.
+Darren says his favorite part of the job is troubleshooting repairs – he likes to keep his mind working at a high level.
+Educated at Highline Community College and South Seattle Community College, Darren has worked for MPW since 2010.